Second Vietnamese Family Fears Son Among 39 UK Truck Dead - UrduPoint

 "It seemed that he was in the truck with the accident, all of them dead," he added.

-He has asked Vietnamese officials to held identify his son, who was believed to be looking for work in a nail salon in the UK.
+He has asked Vietnamese officials to help identify his son, who was believed to be looking for work in a nail salon in the UK.

 Contacts in Britain told Gia his son was believed to have left Paris around 3:00 pm (1300 GMT) on October 21, two days before the bodies were found.